 As medical students incur a high cost of debt upon graduating, NYU said this debt – a median amount of $192,000 the Association of American Medical Colleges (AAMC) reported – is “reshaping the medical profession.”
 And many medical school graduates “choose more lucrative specialized fields in medicine rather than primary care,” NPR reported.

 Because of the growing debt, the U.S. faces a shortage of doctors.
-According to a press release by AAMC, their report,”,’ updates and aligns with estimates conducted in , , and , and shows a projected shortage of between 42,600 and 121,300 physicians by the end of the next decade.”
+According to a press release by AAMC, their report,” The Complexities of Physician Supply and Demand: Projections from 2016-2030,’ updates and aligns with estimates conducted in 2015, 2016, and 2017, and shows a projected shortage of between 42,600 and 121,300 physicians by the end of the next decade.”

 “This year’s analysis reinforces the serious threat posed by a real and significant doctor shortage,” Darrell G. Kirch, MD., AAMC President and CEO, said.
 “Medical schools and teaching hospitals are working to ensure that the supply of physicians is sufficient to meet demand and that those physicians are ready to practice in the health care system of future.
 To address the doctor shortage, medical schools have increased class sizes by nearly 30 percent since 2002.
 Now it’s time for Congress to do its part.
 Funding for residency training has been frozen since 1997 and without an increase in federal support, there simply won’t be enough doctors to provide the care Americans need.”